Tom-Mus/Power-BI-Projects/MavenMarketReport.md

 # MavenMarket Report PowerBI

-This report was done as a course exercise by *Tomasz Musial* during '*Microsoft Power BI Desktop for Business Intelligence*' course on Udemy.
+This report was done as a course exercise by *Tomasz Musial* during '*Microsoft Power BI Desktop for Business Intelligence*' course.

 ## About the report :